Sleep Consultants – Why Are They Highly Sought After?

 What do sleep consultant charge?

 This will vary depending on the sleep consultant, where they are based, their experience and their support model.
-Our prices are higher than the average but that reflects our experience in the number of clients we’ve worked with and also that we train new sleep consultants through our Training Academy.
+Our prices are very reasonable considering our experience in the number of clients we’ve worked with and also that we train new sleep consultants through our Training Academy.

 We do also offer budget-friendly online sleep training courses which also include our high proven sleep training method Comforting Through Change™.